Assessing causal effects in the presence of treatment switching through principal stratification: Bayesian Inference

 \subsection{Identification of some model parameters}

 The parameters $\lambda_1$ and $\kappa$ deserve some discussion.
 The parameter $\kappa$ characterizes the dependence between $Y_i(1)$ and $Y_i(0)$ given $\{ S_i(0), X_i \} $.
-The observed data provide little information on $\kappa$ because we can observe only one of the potential survival time for each unit.
-We can view $\kappa$ as a sensitivity parameter: when $\kappa = 0$, the potential survival times, $Y_i(1)$ and $Y_i(0)$ are conditionally independent; when $\kappa = 1$, monotonicity $Y_i(1) \geq Y_i(0)$ holds.
+The observed data provide little information on $\kappa$ because we can observe only one of the potential survival times for each patient.
+We can view $\kappa$ as a sensitivity parameter: when $\kappa = 0$, the potential survival times, $Y_i(1)$ and $Y_i(0)$ are conditionally independent; when $\kappa = 1$, monotonicity $Y_i(1) \geq Y_i(0)$ holds, which describes a type of perfect dependence structure.
 In practice, we suggest conducting sensitivity analysis by varying $\kappa $ within the range $[0, 1]$.

 The parameter $\lambda_1$ describes the association between $Y_i(1)$ and $S_i(0)$ given $Y_i(0)$ for switchers.
-Because $S_i(0)$ is never observed for treated units, the observed data provide no direct information about the partial association between $Y_i(1)$ and $S_i(0)$ given $Y_i(0)$.
-We propose to deal with this identifiability issue by introducing parametric assumptions that allow us to borrow some information on $\lambda_1$ from the observed data.
-We impose prior equality of the association parameters $\lambda_0$ and $\lambda_1$: $\lambda \equiv \lambda_0=\lambda_1$, so that a common parameter, $\lambda$, is used to describe the association between $Y_i(1)$ and $S_i(0)$ given $Y_i(0)$ and between $Y_i(0)$ and $S_i(0)$.
-Because $Y_i(0)$ and $S_i(0)$ are jointly observed for some control units, we have some information on the association between $Y_i(0)$ and $S_i(0)$, and thus on the parameter $\lambda$.
+Because $S_i(0)$ is never observed for treated patients, the observed data provide no direct information about the partial association between $Y_i(1)$ and $S_i(0)$ given $Y_i(0)$.
+This lack of information may affect the causal analysis, leading to imprecise inference on the causal estimands of interest.

+We propose to deal with this identifiability issue by introducing parametric assumptions that allow us to leverage better the information we have in the observed data, borrowing information on $\lambda_1$ from other parameters and the modeling structure.
+We assume equality of the association parameters $\lambda_0$ and $\lambda_1$: $\lambda \equiv \lambda_0=\lambda_1$, so that a common parameter, $\lambda$, is used to describe the association between $Y_i(1)$ and $S_i(0)$ given $Y_i(0)$ and between $Y_i(0)$ and $S_i(0)$.
+Because $Y_i(0)$ and $S_i(0)$ are jointly observed for some control patients, we have some direct information on the association between $Y_i(0)$ and $S_i(0)$, and thus on the parameter $\lambda$.
+It is worth further highlighting that Bayesian principal stratification analysis does not require the assumption of equality of the association parameters $\lambda_0$ and $\lambda_1$.
+Nevertheless, this parametric assumption may help sharpen inference, leading to more informative and firm causal conclusions, unless results are to some extent sensitive to it.